-Sue followed Protest in Australia with the acclaimed Nganga – Aboriginal and Torres Strait Islander Words and Phrases, written with Aunty Fay Muir and published by Black Dog Books, an imprint of Walker Books.
+Nganga – Aboriginal and Torres Strait Islander Words and Phrases, written in collaboration with Boonwurrung Elder, Aunty Fay Muir was published by Black Dog Books, an imprint of Walker Books.

 Sue has a number of non-fiction works on the go with Aunty Fay, and with other talented and emerging writers.